FOSS4GAcademy/GST104FOSS4GLabs/Module 1 Lab/QGIS 2.8 and Inkscape 0.91/Module 1 Lab.md

 Each state now has an easily readable label.
 If you prefer the buffer to the ellipse, feel free to change it back, or, better yet, explore labeling options to find one that you prefer.
 However, for the remainder of this and Lab 2 and Lab 3, the assumption is that you have ellipses behind the labels, so if you do not, you may need to adapt the lab instructions to fit your label choices.

 The fourth issue we identified with the labels earlier is that some states may not have labels.
 Additionally, with the backgrounds added to the labels, Massachusetts now does not have a label.
-First, let us discuss why some states may not have labels.
-Let's use Florid and New York as examples.
+First, let us discuss why some states may not have labels by using Florida and New York as examples.
 Because Florida and New York are composed of multiple polygons, stored as a single feature in the shapefile, the QGIS labeling engine may be attempting to label one of the very small polygons and finding that it is too small to label, therefore, it does not apply a label.
 If you zoom in to New York or Florida, it will eventually place a label on the largest polygon.
 Other states that are composed of multiple polygons are not afflicted by this, however, so there is some inconsistencies in either a) how QGIS decides how to label multi-part polygons, or b) the order in which the polygons are stored in the shapefile.
 In either case, labels for those missing states will need to be added in manually; this will be handled in Lab 3.

 Moving on to Massachusetts, its label disappeared because the backgrounds of Connecticut and Rhode Island overlap, slightly, with the Massachusetts label.
 QGIS, by default, does place features that conflict with other labels.
 We will need to override this behavior to get Massachusetts labeled.